 On the contrary, when you use paper for documentation, business efficiency and employee productivity can go for a toss, which ultimately impacts your growth graph.
 Now that you know the magic that online documentation tools can weave into your business, it’s time to educate you on how to create online help documentation for your firm.

 Transitioning From Paper-Based to Paperless

 The big transition can materialize provided you use the right online help documentation software to create a knowledge base for your business.
 If you are looking for such software, glance through the five major features you should check out before buying one.

 - Online document editor: Writing, editing, and publishing content is a breeze with this editor.
 Uploading existing files and inserting images and videos can also be done easily.
-You get a variety of styling and formatting options which can be used to create an appealing document.
+You get a variety of styling and formatting options that can be used to create an appealing document.

 - Conditional content: Security is a must when you build a cloud-based knowledge base.
 Conditional content helps you keep the content safe by preventing unauthorized access.
 It allows you to set conditions on content visibility and exercise full control of who can do what in the knowledge base.

 - Multiple device compatibility: Accessibility across devices is paramount.
 This is to ensure that your millennial employees and customers can access the knowledge base as per their convenience.